AFM-SPM/TopoStats/docs/usage.md

 [histograms](https://en.wikipedia.org/wiki/Histogram) with [Kernel Density Estimates (KDE)](https://en.wikipedia.org/wiki/Kernel_density_estimation) overlaid and [Violin plots](https://en.wikipedia.org/wiki/Violin_plot).
-The default location of these if no custom configuration file is used is `output/summary_distribution`.
-If you have used a custom configuration file it will be the sub-directory `summary_distribution` nested under the directory specified for the `output`, e.g. if you used the current directory as output you will have a `summary_distribution` directory present.
+The default location of these if no custom configuration file is used is `output/summary_distributions`.
+If you have used a custom configuration file it will be the sub-directory `summary_distributions` nested under the directory specified for the `output`, e.g. if you used the current directory as output you will have a `summary_distributions` directory present.

 Sometimes you may have a `all_statistics.csv` from a run and wish to plot distributions of additional statistics that were not already plotted.
 This can be achieved using the command line programme `toposum` which is included.